 The Company applies ASC Topic 815-40, "Derivatives and Hedging" (ASC 815-40).
-One of the conclusions reached under ASC 815-40 was that an equity-linked financial instrument would not be considered indexed to the entity's own stock if the strike price is denominated in a currency other than the issuer's functional currency.
+One of the conclusions reached under ASC 815-40 was that an equitylinked financial instrument would not be considered indexed to the entity's own stock if the strike price is denominated in a currency other than the issuer's functional currency.
 The conclusion reached under ASC 815-40 clarified the accounting treatment for these and certain other financial instruments.
 ASC 815-40 specifies that a contract will not be treated as a derivative if it meets the following conditions: (a) indexed to the Company's own stock; and (b) classified in stockholders' equity in the Company's statement of financial position.
 The Company's outstanding warrants denominated in Canadian dollars are not considered to be indexed to its own stock because the exercise price is denominated in Canadian dollars and the Company's functional currency is United States dollars.
 Therefore, these warrants have been treated as derivative financial instruments and recorded at their fair value as a liability.
 All other outstanding convertible instruments are considered to be indexed to the Company's stock, because their exercise price is denominated in the same currency as the Company's functional currency, and are included in stockholders' equity.

-The Company's derivative instruments include warrants to purchase 821 common shares and options to purchase 40 common shares, the exercise prices for which are denominated in a currency other than the Company's functional currency, as follows:
+The Company's derivative instruments include options to purchase 40 common shares, the exercise prices for which are denominated in a currency other than the Company's functional currency, as follows:

-- Warrants to purchase 821 common shares exercisable at CAD\$4.32 per whole common share that expire on March 29, 2016; - Contractor options to purchase 21 common shares exercisable at CAD\$1.89 per whole common share that expire on November 19, 2017; - Contractor options to purchase 17 common shares exercisable at CAD\$1.62 per whole common share that expire on April 4, 2018; - Contractor options to purchase 2 common shares exercisable at CAD\$2.43 per whole common share that expire on May 18, 2018.
+- · Contractor options to purchase 21 common shares exercisable at CAD\$1.89 per whole common share that expire on November 19, 2017; - Contractor options to purchase 17 common shares exercisable at CAD\$1.62 per whole common share that expire on April 4, 2018; - Contractor options to purchase 2 common shares exercisable at CAD\$2.43 per whole common share that expire on May 18, 2018.

-These warrants and options have been recorded at their fair value as a liability at issuance and will continue to be re-measured at fair value as a liability at each subsequent balance sheet date.
+These options have been recorded at their fair value as a liability at issuance and will continue to be re-measured at fair value as a liability at each subsequent balance sheet date.
 Any change in value between reporting periods will be recorded as unrealized gain/(loss).
-These warrants and options will continue to be reported as a liability until such time as they are exercised, forfeited or expire.
-The fair value of these warrants and options is estimated using the Black-Scholes option-pricing model.
+These options will continue to be reported as a liability until such time as they are exercised, forfeited or expire.
+The fair value of these options is estimated using the Black-Scholes option-pricing model.

-Derivative Value at Gain/(Loss) on Derivative December 3 1, Instrument Dece mber 31, Derivative Warrants/Options 2015 2014 2015 2014 Warrants expiring April 30, 2015 - 411 411 947 Warrants expiring March 29, 2016 41 789 748 (178) Options (various expiration dates) 41 119 78 (65) Total 82 1,319 1,237 704
+Derivative V Decembe Gain on Derivative Instrument December 31 Derivative Warrants/Options 2016 2015 2016 2015 Warrants expiring April 30, 2015 - - - 411 Warrants expiring March 29, 2016 - 41 41 748 Options (various expiration dates) 33 41 7 78 Total 33 82 48 1,237